tutorcruncher/hermes/README.md

 - Navigate to ... > User Overview > select your user
 - Copy the number at the end of the URL

+##### Hermes Config Tab

+- Navigate to the Hermes Config tab in the admin interface

+Edit Hermes config in the admin interface:
+- Set Price Plan Pipelines to their associated Hermes Pipeline ID i.e ()
+- Set Pipeline `dft_entry_pipeline_state` (warning, dropdown is not filtered by pipeline) Create Admin:
+- Create an admin user in the admin interface
+- ensure the admins email address and `tc_admin_id` match the ones in TC2

 ##### Setup Pipelines

 Create a pipeline for each of the following: